Enjoying watercress is easy with b&W

 You can also store bunch watercress by wrapping a wet cloth or paper towel around the stems and placing it in a plastic bag before storing it in the fridge.

-B&W Gourmet Watercress leaves are pre-packed in breathable micro-perforated bags that can be stored directly in the refrigerator.
+B&W watercress leaves are pre-packed in breathable micro-perforated bags that can be stored directly in the refrigerator.

 How to Prepare Watercress

-Now it’s ready to use in your favorite recipe.
+Now you’re ready to use watercress in your favorite recipe.
 Try one of our favorites for something new.